I recently discussed with a friend about online games and I told him that MMORPG is a dying online game genre.

 MOBA is a smaller sphere but with a large number of players so bugs are easily spotted.

-Consumes a lot of time
+Consumes a Lot of Time

-Let’s face it.
 We can’t spend most of our day playing games, even if we want to.
 Besides, it’s unhealthy.

 In other words, you will notice what time it is when playing MOBA.